The following article is being reproduced on our site with the kind permission of the American Racing Pigeon Union

 CLUB STRUCTURES

 THE RACING PIGEON SPORT IN Canada is made up of clubs, combines, concourses, associations, federations and national organizations.
-There is one national organization for all racing pigeons in
+There is one national organization for all racing pigeons in Canada, the Canadian Racing Pigeon Union Inc. The "CRPU or CU" was founded in 1929.
+The CU issues club charters to groups who have a minimum of five members.

 The national organization set uniform rules of conduct and where necessary, national race rules.
 The national organizations are policy making entities whose involvement in local affairs is to handle rules interpretations and accept appeals on disciplinary matters.
 The CU Article 1 is designed to enhance the sport and assist its members.
 Individual clubs are responsible for enforcing the national rules and regulations, race rules and the Code of Conduct.
 Any member who feels that they have been aggrieved at the local level may then appeal to the national level.